Be Mindful of Tennessee Law While Operating With an Emergency Contractor’s License

 Don’t Take Any Chances

 In Tennessee, operating without a license is a Class A misdemeanor.
-If you are out providing valuable services to victims of this tragedy, we implore you to be mindful of Tennessee's licensing laws.
+If you are out providing valuable services to victims of this tragedy, we implore you to be mindful of Tennessee’s licensing laws.
 Becoming a licensed contractor in Tennessee is far easier than dealing with the consequences of violating state law.
-If you’ve been accused of operating without a license in the state of Tennessee, a Nashville license defense lawyer with Cotney Construction Law can assist you.
+If you’ve been accused of operating without a license in the state of Tennessee, a Nashville license defense lawyer with Cotney Attorneys & Consultants can assist you.